rdoh555/CSE151NEWS/README.md

 from nltk.corpus import stopwords from nltk import word_tokenize, sent_tokenize
-from nltk.stem import WordNetLemmatizer
+from nltk.stem import WordNetLemmatizer from sklearn.feature_extraction.text import TfidfVectorizer
 ```

 - **string**: Provides a collection of string constants such as punctuation.
 - **nltk**: The core library for natural language processing tasks.
 We use it for tasks like tokenization, lemmatization, and stopword filtering.
 - **re**: Used for regular expressions and text cleaning.
+- **TfidfVectorizer**: Used for TF-IDF text analysis.

 The `nltk.download('all')` command downloads all NLTK datasets, corpora, and models required for preprocessing.